-- The Personalised Nutrition Practice Diploma (PNPD) is accredited by the Nutritional Therapy Education Commission (NTEC) in combination with the ‘BSc (Hons) Nutritional Science’ and ‘MSc/PG Dip in Personalised Nutrition’ as routes to nutritional therapy practice
+- The Personalised Nutrition Practice Diploma (PNPD) is accredited by the Nutritional Therapy Education Commission (NTEC) in combination with the ‘BSc (Hons) Nutritional Science’ and ‘MSc or PG Dip in Personalised Nutrition’ as routes to nutritional therapy practice

-- Combining the NTPD with either the BSc or MSc/PG Dip degree programmes provides the most popular career pathway for graduates of the degree courses
+- Combining the PNPD with either the BSc or MSc or PG Dip degree programmes provides the most popular career pathway for graduates of the degree courses

 Students must be enrolled on one of the following courses: